sgaleraalq/GazteluBira/README.md

 - [Navigation Component](https://developer.android.com/guide/navigation): Component that helps to implement navigation, from simple button clicks to more complex patterns, such as app bars and the navigation drawer.
 - Custom Views
   - [ProgressView](https://github.com/skydoves/progressview): A polished and flexible ProgressView, fully customizable with animations.

-## Features
-The app contains 4 different screens based upon the player's stats and matches played by the team.

-Data is added manually to Firebase Firestore, and the app retrieves it from there following MVVM architecture.